UK sustainability reporting — complete guide to the regulatory stack

 The UK sustainability reporting landscape has evolved rapidly following the 1 FCA consultation on enhanced climate and sustainability disclosures for listed companies.

 This regulatory framework comprises three primary components: UK Sustainability Reporting Standards for listed companies effective January 2027, enhanced Streamlined Energy and Carbon Reporting (SECR) requirements for large companies, and the Energy Savings Opportunity Scheme (ESOS) Phase 4 for energy-intensive organisations.
+For comprehensive coverage of sustainability reporting standards across multiple regulatory frameworks, see our dedicated sister site guidance.

 Together, these frameworks create comprehensive sustainability reporting obligations covering approximately 2 1,200 UK entities across various sectors and company sizes.